Treasury Management

 • Use: Ideal for funding events, community tools, or projects.

-• Assets moved to the Community Treasury are allocated specifically for community use.
-Even if unused, they remain in the treasury and are reserved for future community proposals.
+• Allocation: Assets moved here are reserved for community use.
+Unused funds remain for future community proposals.

 Last updated